Understanding and treating depression

 When should I get depression treatment?

-If you find that feelings of sadness and hopelessness are overwhelming and are hindering your ability to go about your daily life, this is a sign that you need to seek professional support.
+If you find that your feelings of sadness and hopelessness are overwhelming and are having a negative impact on your day-to-day life, this is a sign that you should consider reaching out for support.

-You don't have to face this alone; depression is treatable and you can fully recover.
-Priory successfully assists thousands of people every year in addressing their depression and regaining the enriching lives they deserve.
+You don't have to face this alone; depression is treatable and we can help you to take steps towards recovery.
+At Priory, we support thousands of people every year, helping them to address their depression and regain the enriching lives they deserve.

 If you think you’re struggling with depression or have noticed that you’re showing some of the symptoms of depression, it’s really important that you speak to a professional.
 Without effective treatment, depression can get worse and can have a negative impact on all areas of your life.
 Getting help early is key.